 Getting Ready to Transfer

 If you are looking to transfer from another college or university, there are a number of things you will have to do to complete the process.
 The Transfer Action Plan explains to you what you should be aware of when looking to transfer, and will help you better understand the process.
 Visit MNTransfer.org to access information about college application processes, admissions information, college and university transfer websites, information about financial aid, etc. Make sure to know your Transfer Student Rights & Responsibilities.
 You are entitled to receive a clear explanation of transfer policy, a fair evaluation of your coursework, and access to a formal appeal process.
 Refer to the Lake Superior College Transfer Policy.
-If you have any questions about transfer, please do not hesitate to contact our Transfer Specialist

 At LSC, we offer a number of different programs in business, computer, transportation, health, public safety/emergency response, and trade and industry.
 These programs can lead to successful opportunities in the workforce.